lamberta/devkit-doc/guide/game-walkthrough.md

 ### The Entry Point: Application.js

-Once the Game Closure SDK environment is initialized, the game picks up in your project's `./src/Application.js` file.
+Once the Game Closure DevKit environment is initialized, the game picks up in your project's `./src/Application.js` file.
 In *Whack-that-Mole!*, this file is rather short, and its purpose is to initialize the title screen and game screen and